 5. Watch a Rocket Launch at The Kennedy Space Centre Visitor Complex

-If you’re planning on travelling to Orlando, Daytona Beach or Cocoa Beach, it’s worth taking a look at Space X’s launch schedule to see if you can fit a live rocket launch into your schedule.
-It is one of the most exciting things you can do whilst in Florida.
+If you’re planning on traveling to Orlando, Daytona Beach or Cocoa Beach, it’s worth taking a look at Space X’s launch schedule to see if you can fit a live rocket launch into your schedule.
+It is one of the most exciting and unusual things to do in Florida.

 Kennedy’s Visitor Complex provides one of the closest public viewing of rocket launches with live commentary from space experts.
-The launch pads are only a few kilometres/miles from the viewing areas.
+The launch pads are only a few kilometers/miles from the viewing areas.

 Prepare to be blown away as you feel the rumbling of a spacecraft as it ascends into space.
 If you get the chance, be sure not to miss out on a night launch, as it is truly spectacular.